November 14, 2019

 - At around the age of 60 he’s executed.

 It gives perspective doesn’t it.
-I’m 47 at the moment.
-When Paul was my age he was in prison and wouldn’t get out for another five years.
+I’m 52 at the moment.
+When Paul was my age he was in prison and writing letters to churches.
 In other words, things were going pretty badly for Paul at a prime season of his life.
 At the same time his most important and enduring work of writing letters to churches began to unfold.

 Life is short and yet life is long.
 Sometimes what seem like the longest and most difficult (and even wasted) seasons in life turn out in retrospect to be both the shortest and most significant.
 It takes perspective to see it.

 Why do this?
 It is a powerful exercise in remembrance and reflection, two things we are in short supply of these days.
 The quiet and often unseen work of the Holy Spirit often becomes visible and clear through this kind of practice.
+Your story matters.
+It really does, and it is not over.
+God has not wasted a day of your life.
+Get in touch with the scope and sweep of it all.
 Regardless, it will give much needed perspective and who knows, it could lead to some pretty significant decisions, maybe a course correction, or maybe just a long pause of gratitude.

 COME HOLY SPIRIT!